Help

 I need an invoice/receipt

-A receipt is sent by Stripe on every payment to your email address.
+A receipt is sent by Paddle on every payment to your email address.

 I would like a refund

-If you were charged for renewal but didn't want to remain a member, use the feedback form at the bottom left to drop us a message.
-We can only refund the last rewewal payment.
+If you were charged for renewal but didn't want to remain a member, drop me a message and I'll refund the last renewal payment.

 How do you make money?

-Coworkations mostly makes money from community listings and membership fees as well as advertising.
+Coworkations makes money from affiliate links, membership fees and advertising.

 Why isn't Coworkations free?